Support Undergraduate Education

 - Benefit the world, as graduates from all walks of life become leaders in their communities and their workplaces

-- All students are expected to help finance their education from summer job income, part-time campus work, and outside scholarships, if available.
+- All students are expected to contribute to their education through summer job income, part-time campus work, and/or outside scholarships, if available.

-Stanford's commitment to need-blind admission stands firm, but endowed scholarships remain one of the university's highest fundraising priorities.
+Stanford's commitment to need-blind admission stands firm.
+That is why raising endowed scholarships remain one of the university's highest fundraising priorities.